rasmusbrandt/CoordinatedPrecoding.jl/README.md

 scripts.
 For implementing network models and precoding methods, see the corresponding folders in the `src` directory.

-The package uses PyPlot.jl for visualization, Lumberjack for logging, and ProgressMeter for showing progress during lengthy simulation runs.
-The Min-Max WMMSE algorithm is implemented using Gurobi.
+The package uses [PyPlot.jl][PyPlotJL] for visualization, [Lumberjack.jl][LumberjackJL] for logging, and [ProgressMeter.jl][ProgressMeterJL] for showing progress during lengthy simulation runs.
+The Min-Max WMMSE algorithm is implemented using [Gurobi.jl][GurobiJL].

 ## Improvements
 The package is under continuous development.
 Several aspects of the code could be improved, e.g. test coverage and harmonization of concepts.
-This is not likely to happen in the short term however.
+This is not likely to happen in the short term.

 ## License
 This source code is licensed under the X license.